-Discovery Enquiry Religions studied: Does God want Christians to look after the world?
+Discovery Enquiry Religions studied: What do Christians believe about God?
 Christianity What gift might Christians in my town have given Jesus if he had been born here rather than in Bethlehem?
-Christianity Was it always easy for Jesus to show friendship?
-Christianity Why was Jesus welcomed like a king or celebrity on Palm Sunday?
+Christianity Who is God to the Jews?
+Judaism Why was Jesus welcomed like a king or celebrity on Palm Sunday?
 Christianity Is Shabbat important to Jewish children?
-Judaism Are Rosh Hashanah and Yom Kippur important to Jewish children?
+Judaism Does visiting the synagogue help Jewish children feel closer to God?
 Judaism

 Discovery Enquiry Religions studied Is it possible to be kind to everyone all of the time?
 Christianity Why do Christians believe God gave Jesus to the world?
-Does praying at regular intervals every day help a Muslim in his/her everyday life?
-Islam How important is it to Christians that Jesus came back to life after His crucifixion?
-Christianity Does going to a Mosque gives Muslims a sense of belonging?
-Islam Does completing Hajj make a person a better Muslim?
+Christianity Who is God to Sikhs?
+Sikhism How important is it to Christians that Jesus came back to life after His crucifixion?
+Christianity How important is the prophet Muhammad to Muslims?
+Islam How important is the Qur'an to Muslims?
 Islam

-Discovery Enquiry Religions Studied Would celebrating Divali at home and in the community bring a feeling of belonging to a Hindu child?
-Hinduism Has Christmas lost its true meaning?
+Discovery Enquiry Religions Studied Does praying at regular intervals help Muslims in their everyday lives?
+Islam Has Christmas lost its true meaning?
 Christianity Could Jesus really heal people?
 Were these miracles or is there some other explanation?
 Christianity What is "good" about Good Friday?
-Christianity How can Brahman be everywhere and in everything?
-Hinduism Would visiting the River Ganges feel special to a non-Hindu?
-Hinduism
+Christianity Does joining the Khalsa make someone a better Sikh?
+Sikhism Do Sikhs think it is important to share?
+Sikhism

-Discovery Enquiry Religions studied How special relationship is the relationship Jews have with God?
+Discovery Enquiry Religions studied What is the best way for a Jew to lead a good life?
 Judaism What is the most significant part of the nativity story for Christians today?
-Christianity How important is it for Jewish people to do what God asks them to do?
+Christianity How do Jewish beliefs, teachings and stories impact on daily life?
 Judaism Is forgiveness always possible for Christians?
-Christianity What is the best way for a Jew to show commitment to God?
+Christianity How does celebrating Shavuot help Jewish children feel closer to God?
 Judaism Do people need to go to church to show they are Christians?
 Christianity